-Key audit matters (continued)
+Key Audit Matters (continued)

-Decommissioning obligation related to assets constructed on leased land

-The Group has recorded a provision for decommissioning of AED 129.2 million.
+Decommissioning obligation related How our audit addressed the key audit matter How our addit addition of the Key addit matter to assets constructed on leased land The Group has recorded a provision for decommissioning of AED 134.5 million.
 These provisions relate to an obligation to dismantle service stations constructed on leased land, at a future date.
 The Group operates a comprehensive network of fuel pumps in Dubai and other emirates in the United Arab Emirates and the Kingdom of Saudi Arabia on land leased from third parties.
 The Group has contractual obligations to restore the land to its original condition at the end of the lease period.
 The provision is based upon current cost estimates and has been determined on a discounted basis with reference to current legal requirements and available technology.
 At each reporting date the decommissioning liability is reviewed and re-measured in line with changes in observable assumptions, timing and the latest estimates of the costs to be incurred at reporting date.

-Management has employed a specialist to assist them in determining the provision on their lease obligations.

-The Group's accounting policies relating to the dismantling obligations are presented in note 3, the critical accounting estimates made, and judgements applied by management are disclosed in note 4 to the consolidated financial statements and details about the decommissioning obligations are disclosed in note 18 to the consolidated financial statements.

-How our audit addressed the key audit matter

-Our audit approach included the following:

-- Obtaining an understanding of the Group's process for identifying the agreements for which a provision needs to be raised and testing the design, implementation and operating effectiveness of the controls over this process; - Evaluating the skills, objectivity, qualifications and competence of the specialist employed by management; - Assessing the validity and completeness of the list of service stations used for the underlying calculation; - Evaluating the approach adopted by management in determining the expected costs of decommissioning and determining if the significant judgements applied and estimates of cost per service station are appropriate by inspecting supporting documentation from independent third parties; - Obtain an understanding of the cost assumptions used that have the most significant impact on the provisions and determining if these assumptions are appropriate and discussing the estimates used by the specialist with management and the specialist; - Determining if the provision has taken into account the effect of any restoration undertaken during the year; - Reviewing, with the assistance of our internal specialists, the discount and inflation rates used in the estimation to determine if they are appropriate; - Agreeing the results of the specialist's calculation to the amounts reported in the consolidated financial statements; and - Assessing the adequacy of disclosures in the consolidated financial statements relating to this matter against the requirements of IFRSs.
+The Group's accounting policies relating to the dismantling obligations are presented in note 3, the critical accounting estimates made, and judgements applied by management are disclosed in note 19 to the consolidated financial statements.
+Our audit approach included the following: Obtaining an understanding of the Group's process for identifying the agreements for which a provision needs to be raised and testing the design, implementation and operating effectiveness of the controls over this process; Assessing the validity and completeness of the list of service stations used for the underlying calculation; Evaluating the approach adopted by management in determining the expected costs of decommissioning and determining if the significant judgements applied and estimates of cost per service station are appropriate by inspecting supporting documentation from independent third parties; Obtain an understanding of the cost assumptions used that have the most significant impact on the provisions and determining if these assumptions are appropriate and discussing the estimates used by the management; Determining if the provision has taken into account the effect of any restoration undertaken during the year; Reviewing, with the assistance of our internal specialists, the discount and inflation rates used in the estimation to determine if they are appropriate; Agreeing the results of the management's calculation to the amounts reported in the consolidated financial statements; and Assessing the adequacy of disclosures in the consolidated financial statements relating to this matter against the requirements of IFRSs.